 Round 32 for Spring 2018; implemented in Fall 2018

+We have held two Family Engineering Nights.
 Approximately 100 families attended and participated in a variety of STEM activities.
-The purpose of the program was to introduce our parents to the engineering process and the new Makerspace Room at MIS.
+The purpose of the program is to introduce our parents to the engineering process and the new Makerspace Room at MIS.
 Students and families learn the engineering process, be encouraged to participate in our Time to Invent Club, and seek interest in future STEM professions.

 Families worked together in the Launch activity, designing a catapult with only a spoon, rubber bands, and popsicle sticks.
 The Tower Activity challenged them to build the tallest free-standing tower with only pipe cleaners.
 Throughout the challenge, different parameters were put into place such as no talking with team, one hand only for each team member, etc. The final activity was the assembly line, where the teams had to create the most efficient and effective way to build something.
 Students and families used collaboration, thinking skills, and problem solving.
 Everyone enjoyed themselves, and this was a wonderful and fun family learning experience for all.